OmarAhmadien/Machine-Learning-In-Python/Perceptron Learning _Path Finding/README.md

 ![Fig.2](Figures/Dataset.png "Figure 2")

-*Figure 2 Distribution of the features for every maze in the training set*
+*Figure 2 shows The distribution of the features for every maze in the training set*

 **(c) Perceptron Classifier - Training**